Nihility-Shift/ImprovedScoop/ImprovedScoop/ReleaseFiles/README_Template.md

 - ✅ Host
   - Only the host needs this mod.
 - ✅ Session
-  - Requires the room to be marked as Mod_Session.
+  - Marks the room as Mod_Session when hosting.

 ---------------------